-Disposable: "Holders": Balsa Glue (dries almost instantly, and spotted in place can hold two bits of metal long enough to solder them) \ Blue-tack \ double sided Sellotape \ wooden clothes pegs (they are still out there if you search Amazon etc... and can be carved to shape to fit your current need).
+Disposable: "Holders": Balsa Glue (dries almost instantly, and spotted in place can hold two bits of metal long enough to solder them) Blue-tack double sided Sellotape wooden clothes pegs (they can be carved to shape to fit your current need).

-Long life and re-usable holders: \ Dolly grips - these are the long straight aluminium hair clips that ladies used to use to hold rollers in their hair when they had a "permanent wave" (young modellers may need to look that up on Google).
-Perfect as customisable clamps (they are bendable) and really good as heat sinks clamped on close to a joint to absorb heat and stop previously made joints coming unstuck. \ Low cost mini-clamps from the dime, pound ~ dollar shop \ bulldog clips from the stationers.
-(Bulldog clips also make great mini-clamps)
+Long life and re-usable holders: Dolly grips - these are the long straight aluminium hair clips that ladies used to use to hold rollers in their hair when they had a "permanent wave" (young modellers may need to look that up on google).
+Perfect as customizable clamps (they are bendable) and REALLY good as heat sinks clamped on close to a joint to absorb heat and stop previously made joints coming unstuck.
+Low cost mini-clamps from the dime, pound ~ dollar shop bulldog clips from the stationers.